KarmaYama/cleansh/cleansh/COMMANDS.md

 ### Suppressing the Redaction Summary (`--no-redaction-summary`)

-By default, `cleansh` provides a summary of all redacted items.
+By default, `CleanSH` provides a summary of all redacted items.
 In some automated scripts or when piping output to another tool, you might want to suppress this summary.

-**Scenario:** You're integrating `cleansh` into a script where only the sanitized text is needed, and any extra output to `stderr` would interfere.
+**Scenario:** You're integrating `CleanSH` into a script where only the sanitized text is needed, and any extra output to `stderr` would interfere.

 ```powershell
 "My email is user@example.org" | cleansh --no-redaction-summary